Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Kafka/MessagingQueue.md

 +++

-Kafka topics are specific streams of data within the Kafka Cluster.
-Kafka cluster can have as many topics.
-In the new Kafka there is no need of zookeeper, and there can be millions of topic and partition.
-Kafka topic can have names like logs, purchases, tweets.
-A kafka topic is like a table in the database.
-A topic is identified in the kafka cluster by its name.

 Partitions and offset.

 Topic is divided into partitions.
 Each partition can be located on different broker which will help to horizontally scale upward.
 Each topic can be made up of hundreds of partitions, more partitions you have more parallelism and high throughput can achieve.